ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Experiments

 \subsubsection{Baselines}

 We compare the following baselines against ReaDy-Go visual navigation policies to evaluate the effect of photorealistic dynamic GS simulation data for target deployment environments. \begin{itemize} \item \textbf{Vid2Sim} \cite{Xie_2025_CVPR} generates real-to-sim navigation data by combining a GS scene, mesh, and a physics engine.
-Although it also generates dynamic environment scenarios, Vid2Sim uses a human simulation asset from the Unity engine \cite{haas2014history} as a dynamic obstacle, which is less photorealistic.
-To isolate the effect of photorealistic dynamic obstacles on navigation policies, we employ the same policy architecture for both Vid2Sim and ReaDy-Go, differing only in the data generation method.
+Although it also generates dynamic environment scenarios, Vid2Sim uses a human simulation asset from the Unity engine as a dynamic obstacle, which is less photorealistic.
+To isolate the effect of photorealistic dynamic obstacles on navigation policies, we employ the same policy architecture, human trajectories, and expert planner for both Vid2Sim and ReaDy-Go, while varying only the dynamic obstacle representation.

 \item \textbf{GNM} \cite{shah2022gnm} is a general navigation model that is trained on large-scale navigation data.
 It can be deployed in diverse environments and across embodiments in a zero-shot manner.
 It uses image encoders and fully connected layers for goal-conditioned trajectory prediction.